ikhsangama/brickbetest/README.md

   - Actor: Merchant Owner
   - Preconditions: User's and destination account is validated and the system has access to Bank / External API.
   - Main Flow: User input the amount and account detail that they are going to transfer.
 The system will deduct the balance of the merchant that stored to the system when it's done.
-  - Alternative Flow: If the money transfer fails or destination account is not exist, inform the user to check the input data.
+  - Alternative Flow: If the destination account is not exist, inform the user to check the input data.
   - Post-conditions: Transaction either is done or failed, and the result of the transaction is stored in the system.

 ### 3. Receive Transaction Status Callback
   - Actor: System
-  - Preconditions: A transaction request has been made and the system awaits the response from Bank / External API.
+  - Preconditions: A transfer request has been made and the system awaits the response from Bank / External API.
   - Main Flow: The external API sends the transaction status to the system's callback endpoint.
 The system updates the transaction record and ledger based on the received callback status.
-  - Alternative Flow: If the callback information is not received within a certain timeframe, the system should repeat the request or handle this situation according to the business rules.
+  - Alternative Flow: If the callback information is not received within a certain timeframe, the system should repeatedly check the request status or handle this situation according to the business rules.
-  - Post-conditions: The transaction status has been handled and recorded in the system.
+  - Post-conditions: The transfer status has been handled and recorded in the system.

 ## Requirement Categories
 ### Data Management